Swansea Channel dredging

 • A contract has been awarded to GPM Marine.

-• The first section, the Dog Leg is expected to be completed by the end of November.
+• The first area, the Dog Leg is completed.

-• We will monitor the Channel over the summer period and plan the second stage of dredging for early 2024.
+• We will monitor the Channel over the summer period and begin the second stage of dredging for mid 2024.

 Swansea Channel current navigation advice

 Conditions and depths can change regularly so caution should be used when navigating the area.
-Skippers of deep-drafted vessels of more than one metre are advised to carefully plan any trips in this area, navigate with caution and if in doubt, avoid the trip entirely.
+Skippers of deep-drafted vessels are advised to carefully plan any trips in this area, navigate with caution and if in doubt, avoid the trip entirely.

 Community information